vattay/xso-ahs/README.md

 # xso-ahs

-How to retrieve OSX 10.7+ hashes and a toy  dictionary attack.
+Extract OSX 10.7 password hashes (SHA512, salted, PBKDF2) as XML, one line hashes.

+## Info

 As of OSX 10.7 password hashes are stored in separate plist files per user.
 This script combines some known bash shortcuts to get at these hashes, if you have root access.